-- ✓ the pace and depth of learning is maximised as a result of their monitoring of learning during lessons and any consequent actions in response to pupils' feedback. - ✓ marking is frequent, regular and accurate, providing pupils with very clear guidance on how learning- outcomes can be improved. - ✓ the agreed marking code is used consistently. - ✓ they have high expectations for all children and scaffold down to ensure all 8 children achieve the learning objectives. - ✓ they keep agreed assessment records (Reading Records, Phonic Tracker Sheets, test results) and submit data three times a year to enable Pupil Data Tracking (reading, writing, mathematics, RE and PSHE.
-Other subjects when developed.) - √ they are informed of next step in learning in pupil progress meetings six times
+- ✓ The pace and depth of learning is maximised as a result of their monitoring of learning during lessons and any consequent actions in response to childrens' feedback. - ✓ Marking is frequent, regular and accurate, providing children with very clear guidance on how learning- outcomes can be improved. - ✓ The agreed marking code is used consistently. - ✓ They have high expectations for all children and scaffold down to ensure all 8 children achieve the learning objectives. - ✓ They keep agreed assessment records (Reading Records, Phonic Tracker Sheets, test results) and submit data three times a year to enable children data tracking (reading, writing, mathematics, RE and PSHE.
+Other subjects as they are developed.) - ✓ they are informed of next step in learning in pupil progress meetings six times

-- ✓ there is an Assessment Policy in place that ensures consistency of practice. - ✓ there is an efficient system of Pupil Data Tracking in place; data is scrutinised rigorously in Pupil Progress Meetings involving teachers and members of the Senior Leadership Team; this data is utilised in the deployment of resources. - ✓ there is an Inclusion Team to support members of staff, children and parents in their teaching and learning, providing advice and intervention where necessary.
+- ✓ There is an Assessment Policy in place that ensures consistency of practice. - ✓ There is an efficient system of Pupil Data Tracking in place; data is scrutinised rigorously in Pupil Progress Meetings involving teachers and members of the Senior Leadership Team; this data is utilised in the deployment of resources. - ✓ There is an Inclusion Team to support members of staff, children and parents in their teaching and learning, providing advice and intervention where necessary.